react-native-tvos/rnn-starter-tv/README.md

 > yarn ios
 > yarn android
 ```

+For Android TV, start an Android TV simulator from Android Studio, then execute `yarn android` just as you would for Android phone.

+For Apple TV, execute `yarn tvos`.

 If you need to rename the app, do the following (based on [react-native-rename](https://github.com/junedomingo/react-native-rename)):